benoitc/gunicorn/docs/source/settings.rst

 change the worker processes group.

 .. note::
-   Prior to version 22.1.0 leaving this option unspecified still attempted to setgid to the current group, setting only this option would not modify the list of supplementary groups.
+   Prior to version 23.1.0 leaving this option unspecified attempted to setgid anyway, while potentially leaving unintended supplemental groups.
-   After version 22.1.0 leaving this option unspecified will not attempt changing groups, setting this option will always result in supplementary group list being reset.
+   After version 23.1.0 leaving this option unspecified will not attempt changing groups.
+Unless :ref:`initgroups` is effective, will clear supplemental groups.

 .. _umask: